A Simpler, More Meaningful Holiday: Let Go of Perfect

 What Complicates Our Holidays?

-- What do the holidays mean to you?
+- What do the holidays mean to me?

 “Almost everything will work again if you unplug it for a few minutes, including you.” — Anne Lamott